microsoft/vscode-docs/api/ux-guidelines/overview.md

 #### Editor Toolbar

-Extensions can contribution actions scoped to an editor directly in the [Editor Toolbar](api/ux-guidelines/editors#editor-toolbar).
+Extensions can contribution [Editor Actions](api/ux-guidelines/editors#editor-actions) scoped to an editor directly in the Editor Toolbar.

 #### Panel Toolbar